jminardi/mecode/README.md

 Optional Dependencies
 ---------------------
-The following dependencies are optional, and are only needed for interpolation and visualization.
+The following dependencies are optional, and are only needed for visualization.
 An easy way to install them is to use [Canopy][0] or [conda][1].

 * numpy
-    + numpy is needed for interpolation and visualization
-* scipy
-    + scipy is used for interpolation
 * mayavi
-    + mayavi is used for visualization
+* matplotlib

 [0]: https://www.enthought.com/products/canopy/
 [1]: https://store.continuum.io/cshop/anaconda/